- 510(k)s for Biologic Products

 Additional IVD Guidance

-Additional information regarding in vitro diagnostics devices is available from the Office of Health Technology 7: Office of In Vitro Diagnostics and Radiological Health.
+Additional information regarding in vitro diagnostics devices is available from the Office of Health Technology 7: Office of In Vitro Diagnostics.

 Two or more separate types of finished devices packaged together for the convenience of the user is considered to be a kit.
 Kits (or trays) are often utilized in the surgical arena.
 The classification of the kit is based on the highest classification of the devices that are provided in the kit.
 Submissions for convenience kits should identify all devices provided in the kit.
 Certain convenience kits that meet the criteria in the Convenience Kit Interim Regulatory Guidance are under enforcement discretion and do not require a 510(k).